AmirRezaFarokhy/AmirRezaFarokhy/README.md

 from AmirReza import YourProblems output = YourProblems.Solution(many_times=True).Complete() if output.exist:
-    print(f"Hi we found your problem and this is solution {output.solutions}")
+    print(f"Hi we found your problem and this is solution {output.solutions}") 😏
 else:
-    print(f"We Worked together to find out :) ") 🙂
+    print("We Called you after solving...") 😉
 ```

 ##### ✉️ How to reach me amirreza.farokhy81@gmail.com